gustavom2998/learning_rust/rust_book/3_programming_concepts/4_comments.md

 ## Introduction

 - Comments are useful for helping readers of the code.
 - The compiler ignores them.
-- Comments in rust are defined by the two slashes `//` followed by the comment content.
+- Comments in Rust are defined by the two slashes `//` followed by the comment content.

 ## Single line comment